 Welcome to Amherst College!

-Courses taken in the spring 2020 semester with a Pass grade will count toward the major.The Department of Law, Jurisprudence and Social Thought (LJST) does not administer a placement examination or otherwise determine what a student’s first course in LJST should be.
+If the student graduates in 2022, they still would need 9.
+If they became a 2022E they would need 10.The Department of Law, Jurisprudence and Social Thought (LJST) does not administer a placement examination or otherwise determine what a student’s first course in LJST should be.
 We generally recommend that students who wish to study law with us begin by taking any of the several 100-level courses we offer.
 Prior to graduation, LJST majors are required to take LJST 103 (Legal Institutions), LJST 110 ( Intro to Legal Theory) and LJST 143 (Law’s History).
 But it is not a matter of department policy that any of these courses be a student’s first course in LJST.

 Legal Science Fiction